Mourners use reading of 9/11 victims' names to criticize Rep. Omar and decry gun violence

 Download the NBC News app for breaking news and politics

-Earlier in the ceremony, Debra Epps, the sister of victim Christopher Samuel Epps, said of her brother: "Our family always thinks about you, we recall you in every aspect of our lives.
+Earlier in the ceremony on Wednesday, Debra Epps, the sister of victim Christopher Samuel Epps, said of her brother: "Our family always thinks about you, we recall you in every aspect of our lives.
 You are deeply missed."

-Then Epps used her time to lament the slow pace of gun control legislation since Sept.
-11, 2001.
+Then Epps used her time to lament the slow pace of gun control legislation since the atacks.

 During the annual event in lower Manhattan, selected loves ones of those killed on Sept.
 11, 2001, read the names of the more nearly 3,000 people who lost their lives that day in coordinated attacks on the World Trade Center and Pentagon.